-First we wish to understand the potential benefits of Multipath TCP with respect to the three major topologies in the literature: FatTree, VL2 and BCube.
-The baseline for comparison is VLB with single-path TCP.
-Multipath TCP adds additional randomly chosen paths, but then the linked congestion control moves the traffic within each connection to the least congested subflows.
+First we wish to understand the potential benefits of MPTCP with respect to the three major topologies in the literature: FatTree, VL2 and BCube.
+The baseline for comparison is randomized load balancing with RLB using singlepath TCP.
+MPTCP adds additional randomly chosen paths, but then the linked congestion control moves the traffic within each connection to the least congested subflows.

 We use an iterative flow-level simulator to analyze topologies of up to 10,000 servers1.
 In each iteration the simulator computes the loss rates for each link based on the offered load, and adjusts the load accordingly.
-When the change in the offered load and loss rate is small enough, the simulator finishes.
+When the offered load and loss rate stabilize, the simulator finishes.
 This simulator does not model flow startup behavior and other packet level effects, but is scalable to very large topologies.

-Figure 1 shows the total throughput of all flows when we use a random permutation matrix where each host sends flat out (as determined by the TCP response function) to a single other host.
+Fig. 1 shows the total throughput of all flows when we use a random permutation matrix where each host sends flat out (as determined by the TCP response function) to a single other host.
 In all three topologies, with the right path selection this traffic pattern should just be able to load the network to full capacity but no more.

-What we observe is that VLB is unable to fill any of these networks.
-It performs best in the VL2 topology, where it achieves 77% throughput, but performs much worse in FatTree and BCube.
-The intuition is simple: to achieve 100% capacity with VLB, no two flows should ever traverse the same link.
-Obviously VLB cannot do this, but how badly it suffers depends on how overloaded links become.
+What we observe is that RLB is unable to fill any of these networks.
+It performs best in the VL2 topology, where it achieves 77% throughput, but performs much worse in Fat-Tree and BCube.
+The intuition is simple: to achieve 100% capacity with RLB, no two flows should ever traverse the same link.
+Obviously RLB cannot do this, but how badly it suffers depends on how overloaded links become.
 With FatTree, when two TCP flows that could potentially send at 1Gb/s end up on the same 1Gb/s link, each backs off by 50%, leaving other links underutilized.
 With VL2, when eleven 1Gb/s TCP flows end up on the same 10Gb/s link, the effect is much less drastic, hence the reduced performance penalty.

-The benefits of Multipath TCP are clear; as additional subflows are added, the overall throughput increases.
-How many subflows are needed depends on the topology; the intuition is the same as before - we need enough subflows to overcome the traffic concentration effects of the random path allocation.
+The benefits of MPTCP are clear; as additional subflows are added, the overall throughput increases.
+How many subflows are needed depends on the topology; the intuition is as before - we need enough subflows to overcome the traffic concentration effects of the random path allocation.
 One might think that the power of two choices[7] might apply here, providing good load balancing with very few subflows.
 However it does not because the paths are not disjoint.
-Each subflow can encounter a congested bottleneck on a single link along its path, causing the other links along the path to be underutilized.
-Although such bottleneck links are loadbalanced, with FatTree in particular, other links cannot be fully utilized, and it takes rather more than two subflows to properly spread load across sufficient paths to fully utilize the network.
+Each